 In a world that suffers from the depletion of natural resources, people increasingly recognize the need to take responsibility.
 In our cities, managing material flows is a significant sustainability challenge1.
-Apart from big industry, individuals and families recognize the part they play in protecting the earth's resources.
+Apart from big industry, individuals and families realize their role in protecting the earth's resources.
 As a result, there’s now a plethora of excellent resources and sustainable living books to inspire us.

-Experts are constantly sharing their knowledge and practices on topics related to eco-friendly and green living.
+Experts constantly share their knowledge and practices on eco-friendly and green living topics.
 Sustainable living books, always a go-to resource, have become more common for the long read as more authors seek to inspire planet-friendly living.

 By Barbara Kingsolver, with Camille Kingsolver and Steven L. Hopp

 Barbara Kingsolver is an American author, poet, and political activist.
 Writer's Digest named her one of the most important writers of the 20th Century.
 Before she began earning a living as a writer, she earned degrees in Biology and worked as a scientist.
 Barbara and her family have lived on a farm in southern Appalachia since 2004.
 There, they groom a vegetable garden and raise Icelandic sheep.

 Animal, Vegetable, Miracle is a narrative that serves as part memoir and part journalistic investigation.
 It reveals the journey of how Barbara and her family left the hustle and bustle of city living to pursue a rural life.
 Through this journey, they vowed that they’d only buy local food from their neighborhood, grow it themselves, or live without it.

 As Barbara writes the main narrative, Steven presents facts and figures while Camille tops it with recipe sidebars.
 This book challenges you to begin to make more informed choices.

 By George Marshall